ThayK/ThayK/README.md

 # Welcome

-My name is Thayanna, I live in Brasília, Brazil.
+My name is Thayanna, I live in Brasília, Brazil 🇧🇷.
 I am a back-end developer.

 I teach programming to beginners in programming and here I show my codes.